Table Of Contents

 Should You Use A Reservation Or Savings Plan?

-Azure Reservations are best used when the workload is predictable, you do not plan significant infrastructure changes in your operations regions for the contract period, and could use a specific VM instance type with no performance issues.
+Azure Reservations are best used when the workload is predictable, you do not plan significant infrastructure changes in your operating regions for the contract period, and could use a specific VM instance type with no performance issues.
+Teams running stable production databases on SQL Managed Instance or Cosmos DB with consistent throughput, for example, tend to get the deepest discounts from reservations.

 How To Optimize Your Azure Costs Beyond Reservations And Savings Plans